 The second function, REPEAT, is the message repeat count.
 Depending on what number is selected, 1 through 4, the Sentinel will repeat the alarm message the number of times showing on the MESSAGE/REPEAT switch.

 RECORD/PLAY BUTTON

 This momentary push button switch is used to initiate the record function and is held down for the duration when recording messages.
 Also, it is used to initiate the playback verification.
-When recording messages, speak in a normal tone of voice, about 1 to 2 feet away from microphone.
-The Sentinel voice recorder is a high fidelity recorder.
-You may try recording and playing back your messages a few times.
-Experiment with different inflection and articulation to achieve clear and understandable messages.

 USER RECORDED MESSAGES